 Nevertheless, the company faced criticism from the global animal welfare organization Four Paws for allegations of inhumane treatment of birds several years ago.

 The brand has since collaborated with Four Paws to promote humane practices across the industry.
+Patagonia now traces most animal-derived materials to the first production stage.

 This illustrates its responsive and responsible approach to criticism and its commitment to continuous improvement in animal welfare.